 Beautiful Wood and Wire Fence Designs and Options

-Wood and wire fence is a style of custom wood fence with wood framework and wire mesh infill.
-Also referred to as hog wire fence or wood wire, there are countless wood wire fence designs.
+Wood and wire fence is a popular style of custom built wood fencing with the framework constructed from wood and has a wire mesh infill.
+Also referred to as hog wire fence or wood wire, there are countless designs for wood and wire fences.

-Your choice of materials for the framework and the wire mesh used for the infill will give your version of this popular fence a custom look.
+The types of materials you choose for the framework and the wire mesh used for the infill will give your version of this popular fence a custom look.

 wire mesh on wood frame